Glossary

 Sample Preparation: preliminary actions (physical changes or chemical reactions) typically carried out by a Research User or Instrument Scientist on (or between) one (or more) Sample Component(s) to produce a Sample, in order to perform a Measurement.
 May be done before the User Access begins.

-Scientific Publication: any of the following contributions, peer-reviewed or not: article in a scientific journal (and related supporting information), monograph, book or book chapter, conference proceedings and ‘grey literature’ (i.e. informally published material not having gone through a standard publishing process, e.g. reports and highlights).
+Scientific Publication: any of the following contributions, peer-reviewed or not: article in a scientific journal (and related supporting information), monograph, book or book chapter, conference proceedings, “grey literature” (informally published material having not gone through a standard publishing process, e.g., reports and highlights).
+A Scientific Publication typically reports the results and the conclusions of a Study, may be supplemented by Publication Data, and may be assigned a Persistent Identifier.
+A Scientific Publication may be attributed to some or to all the Research Users who are members of the Project.

 Single-Entry Point: system that enables consumers to access long term and supportive services through one agency or organization.